Sister Explodes After Being Told The Guest Suite Is Reserved For Someone Else

 A warm cheer from the sidelines, basically saying the real holiday win is being the kind of stepmom who keeps the family running smoothly, couch complaints and all.

 One way to prevent holiday tensions is by creating a flexible plan for sleeping arrangements.
-Dr. John Gottman, a marriage researcher, suggests that compromise is key in any relationship.
-He advocates for open discussions about needs and preferences.
+Compromise is key in any relationship.
+Open discussions about needs and preferences are important.

 For instance, families can consider a rotation system for guest rooms or establish a first-come, first-served rule for sleeping arrangements.
 By openly discussing these systems, families can promote fairness and reduce the likelihood of disputes over space during the holidays.